 Your Child's Progress

-These are just a few of the ways in which we support, monitor and celebrate your child's progress.
+There are many ways in which we support, monitor and celebrate your child's progress.

 Please click on the document below to access our Home School Agreement.

-All children are given targets to help them aim to do their best.
-They have numeracy, literacy and personal targets.
+All children are given Next Steps so that they can achieve their age-related expectations (BBs) to help them aim to do their best.
+They also have a termly personal targets.
 Each child is treated as an individual and all have their own targets which reflect their own needs.

 Drop-ins for Parents